SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    by writing "await" when calling it.

 By default, members of an actor are isolated to that actor.
-Code, such as the body of a method or the getter for a property is executed on that actor.
+Code, such as the body of a method or the getter for a property, is executed on that actor.
 Code within the actor can interact with them synchronously because that code is already running on the same actor,